Sophisss/ZooKeeper_LeaderElection/README.md

 4. All znodes in `/election` are listed and sorted by sequence number.
 5. The process whose znode has the **lowest number** becomes the **leader**.
 6. Other processes become **followers** and set a **watch** on the znode immediately before theirs.
-7. If the watched znode is deleted (the predecessor crashes or disconnects), the follower is notified and re-evaluates its position.
+8. If the watched znode is deleted (the predecessor crashes or disconnects), the follower is notified and re-evaluates its position.
-8. The next in line becomes the new leader.
+9. The next in line becomes the new leader.

 > This simple algorithm guarantees that at any time, there is exactly one leader, and a new one can be elected without restarting the system.

 ## Running the Application
-To simulate a distributed system, open **multiple terminal** and run the application in each one.
+To simulate a distributed system, open **multiple terminal windows** and run the application in each one.
+```bash
+python zookeeper_election.py
+```

-Each process will:
+Each instance will:
 - Connect to the ZooKeeper server.
 - Create its own ephemeral sequential znode.
 - Determine if it's the leader or a follower.
-- React to failures by participating in automatic re-election.
+- Monitors predecessor znodes and reacts to failures by participating in re-election.

-### ▶️ Run in terminal
-```bash
-python zookeeper_election.py
-```

 ## License
 This project is licensed under the **MIT License**.